c-grigsby/c-and-mips-mini-projects/README.md

 # C Mini Projects

-A collection of short projects to provide an introduction to C programming
+A collection of short projects to provide an introduction to C programming as well as MIPS assembly language

 ---